 Sliced veggies (We always have carrots and celery, sometimes cucumbers, peppers or snap peas.)

 Popsicles (made from leftover smoothies)

-Fish in Parchment Packets (stay tuned for this recipe – we use Wild Dover Sole or Cod and lots of fresh veggies and herbs – my kids love to help making this meal!)
+Fish in Parchment Packets (We use Wild Dover Sole or Cod and lots of fresh veggies and herbs.
+My kids love to help make this meal!)

 Sauteed Veggies (whatever you have on hand)

 OR, a side of rice (soaked or cooked in broth)

 Braised Country Style Ribs (These were SO good!)